 - Strategic Resources: We utilize expert witnesses, forensic specialists, and private investigators to uncover critical details that can make or break your case.

-Criminal Defense FAQs for Wentzville, MO
+Frequently Asked Questions About Criminal Defense in Wentzville, MO

 What should I do first if I’m arrested in Wentzville, MO?

-What’s the difference between state and federal charges?
+What’s the difference between state and federal criminal charges?

-State charges are prosecuted by Missouri courts and typically involve violations of state law.
-Federal charges are prosecuted by U.S. attorneys for crimes that cross state lines or involve federal agencies.
-Federal penalties are usually much harsher.
+State charges are handled by Missouri courts and usually involve violations of state laws.
+Federal charges, on the other hand, are prosecuted by U.S. attorneys and often involve interstate activity or federal agencies.
+Federal cases carry stricter sentencing guidelines and typically require more extensive defense strategies.

 Can I avoid jail time for a criminal charge in Wentzville, MO?